 “We have to work through others, we have to allow them to be experts in their field but also, we have to work through them to gain whatever it is we want to accomplish.”

 Dr. Ryan has brought many accomplishments to Cottage Hospital including HealthStrong Award for Excellence in Efficiency, HealthStrong Top 100 Critical Access Hospital by iVantage Health Analytics, a Top 20 Critical Access Hospital - Best Practices in Quality designation by the National Rural Health Association and the 2015 Business of the Year Award from the Cohase Chamber of Commerce.
 Dr. Ryan has been recognized by multiple organizations for her achievement in healthcare and business, including Becker’s Healthcare Review, NH Business Magazine, and NH Business Review.

-This week on Rural Health Leadership Radio, we’re having a conversation about rural and community health in West Virginia.
+On Rural Health Leadership Radio, we’re having a conversation about rural and community health in West Virginia.
 We’re having that conversation with Dr. Quintin Brubaker, the resident physician in Family Medicine at West Virginia University.